pry/pry/README.markdown

 Pry can be invoked in the middle of a running program.
 It opens a Pry session at the point it's called and makes all program state at that point available.
+It can be invoked on any object using the `my_object.pry` syntax or on the current binding (or any binding) using `binding.pry`.
+The Pry session will then begin within the scope of the object (or binding).
 When the session ends the program continues with any modifications you made to it.

 This functionality can be used for such things as: debugging,